 Willard Court Lot (marked with signage within the lot for Tank and Firelands overflow)

-137 Elm (VX permits only; four spaces, then overflow to Grey Gables and Woodland lots)
+137 Elm (VX permits only; four spaces, then overflow to Grey Gables and Woodland lot)

 There is no student parking at any time in the Philips Lot (Field House) or Health & Wellness Lot.

-For small lots affiliated with specific residence halls (i.e. Johnson House, Old Barrows, Allencroft, Heritage House), each respective hall council will meet with residents during the first week of fall classes to determine use of their spaces by junior or senior students and provide the list of authorized registered permits to Campus Safety.
+For small lots affiliated with the specific residence halls of Johnson House, Old Barrows, Allencroft, and Heritage House, each respective hall council will meet with residencts during the first week of fall classes to determine the use of the spaces by third year or fourth year students.
+Hall councils will provide the list of authorized registerd permits to the Campus Safety Office.

 Students residing in Village Housing are required to register their vehicles, purchase, and display a campus permit (VX permits only).
 Most Village Housing Units, other than Firelands, Union Street, or 137 Elm, allow only two vehicles per driveway.
 Any vehicles beyond the second vehicle must move to an available space in an X permit lot on campus.
 Students in Village Housing may not “sublet” their driveways to others.